A Male Matters Advisory

 Pay equity — evaluating and compensating jobs based on their skill, effort, responsibility and working conditions, and not on the people who hold the jobs1— is a solution to eliminating wage discrimination and closing the [sexes’] wage gap [often expressed as “women’s 76 cents to men’s dollar,” a figure derived from women’s and men’s median yearly earnings].

-Each year pay equity for women is brought to the nation’s attention through a campaign called “Equal Pay Day.”
-This year Equal Pay Day in 2012 falls on Tuesday, April 17.
-It is observed in April by organized feminists who use “women’s 76 cents to men’s dollar” to show “how far into each year a woman must work to earn as much as a man earned in the previous year.”
+Each year, pay equity for women is brought to the nation’s attention through a campaign called “Equal Pay Day,” which is observed in April by organized feminists using “women’s 76 cents to men’s dollar” to show “how far into each year a woman must work to earn as much as a man earned in the previous year.”
 [By this, women would have to work 16 months to earn what men earn in twelve months.]
 The day is observed on Tuesday to symbolize “the day when women’s wages catch up to men’s wages from the previous week.
 Because women on average earn less, they must work longer for the same pay.”